top of page

 The adjective 'intrusive' is derived from the Latin word 'intrudere,' which consists of 'in,' meaning 'in,' and 'trudere,' meaning 'to thrust' or 'to push.'
 In its original Latin form, 'intrudere' meant to force or push something or someone into a place or situation where they were not wanted or welcomed.
 As the word evolved and entered the English language, it retained this sense of being unwelcome or undesirable and involving an interruption or interference in a person's life or activities.
 When something is described as 'intrusive,' it conveys the idea of an unwanted imposition or interruption that disrupts one's privacy or peace, echoing the root concept of pushing something into a space where it doesn't belong.

-Find the meaning of intrusive
+Quiz: Find the meaning of the adjective intrusive:

 Try Again!